Crossfire (film)

 Crossfire is a 1947 American crime film noir directed by Edward Dmytryk and starring Robert Young, Robert Mitchum, Robert Ryan, Gloria Grahame and Sam Levene.
-It is based on the 1945 novel The Brick Foxhole by Richard Brooks.
+It is based on the 1945 novel The Brick Foxhole by the future film director Richard Brooks.
 The plot concerns a murder investigation among a group of demobilized military personnel, where antisemitism is a motivating factor.

 Though produced by "B-movie" specialists RKO Pictures, the film proved a critical and commercial success and was nominated for five Academy Awards including Best Picture, Best Director, and Best Supporting Actor for Ryan.
 It was the first B-movie to receive a Best Picture Oscar nomination.

 Plot

 In Washington D.C., a former US Army soldier named Joseph Samuels is found dead in a hotel room.
-Police Captain Finlay suspects that the murderer may be among a group of demobilized servicemen had been with Samuels and his female companion Miss Lewis at a hotel bar the night of his death.
+Police Captain Finlay suspects that the murderer may be among a group of demobilized servicemen who had been with Samuels and his female companion Miss Lewis at a hotel bar the night of his death.

 One of the soldiers, former police officer Sgt.
 Montgomery, tells Finlay that he and his friend Floyd Bowers met Samuels at the hotel bar and went up to his apartment to find Samuels talking to Cpl.
 Arthur "Mitch" Mitchell.
 Soon upon their arrival, a heavily drunk Mitch left Samuels' apartment alone, then Montgomery and Floyd left a minute or so later.
 Montgomery claims that it was the last time they saw Samuels alive.

 Sgt.
 Peter Keeley, concerned that Mitch may be the prime suspect, investigates the murder himself, hoping to clear his friend's name.
 After helping Mitch escape from police capture, Keeley meets him in a movie theater, where Mitch recalls Montgomery arguing with Samuels inside his apartment.
 After Mitch left, he spent part of the night with Ginny Tremaine, a working girl he met in a dance hall.
 When Mitch woke up the next morning in Ginny's apartment, she was not there.
 After hearing a knock at the door, Mitch met an odd man, who offered to make him coffee, and claimed he was waiting for Ginny too.
 While the man looked for some cigarettes, Mitch hastily left the apartment.

 Meanwhile, Montgomery and Floyd meet in an apartment.
 Montgomery tells Floyd to stay out of sight and to keep their stories straight, that they had no argument with Samuels and left his apartment shortly after Mitch.
 Keeley knocks on their door and asks Floyd about the killing while Montgomery hides.
 After Keeley leaves, Montgomery – the actual killer – kills Floyd for refusing to stay out of sight, and then stages a hanging suicide.